Child Custody Laws in PA on RelocationAugust 4, 2014

 If you are considering a move, the first thing that you are required to do is notify the other parent.
 Notice means more than just an email, it must be formal notice sent via certified mail.
 If the other parent is not in agreement with the move it will result in a hearing to determine whether the requesting parent is permitted to move with the child or children.

-If a hearing is necessary, there are ten factors that the court must consider when deciding whether a parent will be allowed to move.
+If a hearing is necessary, there are ten factors that are a part of the child custody laws in PA on relocation that the court must consider when deciding whether a parent will be allowed to move.
 A really great job opportunity or the support of extended family in another area may not be reason enough for the court to permit a parent to move.
 Similar to deciding legal and/or physical custody, the court decides whether relocation is appropriate based on the best interest of the child or children.

 Contact DZMM Before Your Move

-If you are a parent considering a move with your child or children, before you sign a lease, purchase a home or enroll your kids in school, be sure to contact an attorney to discuss the relocation laws.
+If you are a parent considering a move with your child or children, before you sign a lease, purchase a home or enroll your kids in school, be sure to contact an attorney to discuss the Child Custody Laws in PA on Relocation.
 The family law attorneys at DZMM can help you with your child custody concerns.
 Contact us today for help.